NASAWorldWind/NASAWorldWind.github.io/content/android/tutorials/basic-ww-app.md

      - Choose an Empty Activity
   5. Customize the Activity:
      - You can use the default values
-     - Activity Name: `MainActivity`
+     - Activity Name: MainActivity
      - Generate Layout File: checked
-     - Layout Name: `activity_main`
+     - Layout Name: activity_main

-2. Run the 'app' to verify it works
+### 2. Run the 'app' to verify it works
   1. Select Run > Run 'app'
   2. Choose an Available Emulator or Device and select OK
   3. If Required, create a new emulator to run the 'app'
      - Select hardware device: Default Nexus 5X
      - Select and download a System Image: Default: Marshmallow (wait for download to complete)
      - Configure Android Virtual Device (AVD)

-3. Add the WorldWind library to your project
+### 3. Add the WorldWind library to your project
-  - If using Gradle (prefered method), follow the directions [above](#download), otherwise:
+  - If using Gradle (prefered method), follow the directions in [Get Started](/android), otherwise:
      1. [Download](https://bintray.com/nasaworldwind/maven/WorldWindAndroid) the WorldWind Library for Android (worldwind.aar)
      2. Add a new Module to your project
          - Choose File > New Module...